shah-deep/Graph-Theory-Algos/README.md

 # Graph Theory Algos

-This repository is still begin created.
+This repository is still being created.
 It is incomplete.

 Work in progress.